-The Scarfone/Hartley Gallery exhibits works of art as an extension of the classroom, providing an opportunity to view and study significant original artwork by contemporary national, international and regional artists.
-The Gallery also features work by fine arts faculty, alumni and students during scheduled exhibitions, receptions, lectures and performances.
+The Scarfone/Hartley Gallery's mission is to exhibit works of art as an extension of the classroom, providing an opportunity to view and study significant original artwork by contemporary national, international and regional artists.
+The Gallery also features work by College of Arts and Letters faculty, alumni and students during scheduled exhibitions, receptions, lectures and performances.

 Programs receive support from the Arts Council of Hillsborough County, the Hillsborough County Board of Commissioners and The University of Tampa Friends of the Gallery.

 (formerly known as STUDIO-f) is an innovative program that

 invites visiting artists and scholars for a 10-day residency to work

 directly with UT students in the creation of a dynamic, print-based art

 project.
 This unique program was designed as an atelier, an

 interdisciplinary workshop where students and master artists explore